acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ## 2. Global Settings

-To tweak the default spectator experience four settings are provided:
+To tweak the default spectator experience three settings are provided:

 - **AI Enabled:** Whether AI will appear in the unit list and be spectatable.
 Defaults to only players.
 - **Camera modes:** Which camera modes (1PP, 3PP and Free) are available to use by default.
 - **Vision modes:** Which vision modes (Normal, Night and Thermal) are available to use by default.
-- **Add Map Locations**: Whether to automatically add the map locations (cities, villages, etc.) to the locations UI list.

 Note that these settings govern the default spectator behaviour.
 Through the use of public functions, the spectator experience can be more finely controlled (e.g. to limit each player to only be able to spectate units on their side) on top of these.